Azure/acs-engine/docs/kubernetes/windows-details.md

 WindowsServerSemiAnnual  MicrosoftWindowsServer         Datacenter-Core-1803-with-Containers-smalldisk  MicrosoftWindowsServer:WindowsServerSemiAnnual:Datacenter-Core-1803-with-Containers-smalldisk:1803.0.20180504  1803.0.20180504
 ```

-You can use the Offer, Publisher and Sku to pick a specific version by adding `windowsOffer`, `windowsPublisher`, `windowsSku` and (optionally) `widndowsVersion` to the `windowsProfile` section.
+You can use the Offer, Publisher and Sku to pick a specific version by adding `windowsOffer`, `windowsPublisher`, `windowsSku` and (optionally) `windowsVersion` to the `windowsProfile` section.
 In this example, the latest Windows Server version 1803 image would be deployed.

 ```json
 "windowsProfile": {